Vinyl Deck Do’s and Don’ts for Summeradmin

-Is there any better place for enjoying the sunshine, friends and family then by spending time on your vinyl deck?
+Is there any better place for enjoying the sunshine, friends, and family than by spending time on your vinyl deck?
 We don’t think so, which is why Tuff Industries suggests the following tips for getting the most out of your vinyl deck, patio, or vinyl roof deck this year.

-Before you set up shop on your vinyl deck for the summer, you’ll want your deck to be in tip top shape.
+Before you set up shop on vinyl decks for the summer, or at least before entertaining, you’ll want your deck to be in tip top shape.
 A good cleaning doesn’t take long and will give you a chance to inspect your deck for issues that may require attention.

 Tip Two: Do Maximize Deck Space

-Avoiding clutter on a deck reduces stress and gives you more room to entertain friends and family.
-Installing a vinyl deck membrane waterproofs the deck and the space below, giving you a secondary outdoor space or a storage area.
-You can also increase the feel of vinyl deck space by choosing deck furniture that can do double duty – such as benches with storage.
+Avoiding clutter on vinyl decks reduces stress and provides more room to entertain friends and family.
+Installing a vinyl deck membrane waterproofs the deck and space below, giving you a secondary outdoor space or a storage area.
+You can also increase the appearance of vinyl deck space by choosing deck furniture that can do double duty – such as benches with storage.

 Tip Three: Do Have Fun (with Family)

-Vinyl decks are great for family.
+Vinyl decks are great for families.
 Not only are they hard-wearing, they are also easy to clean.
 Feel free to head out to your deck to take on fun family projects.
 Paint some rocks, glitter a picture, or get some porcelain figurines to decorate to add to your deck or garden.
-When you’re done you’ll just need some water and a bristle brush to complete the clean-up.
+When you’re done you’ll just need some water and a bristle brush to complete the clean-up – or lay down a tarp if you’re worried about other types of materials damaging your deck.

 Tip Four: Do Add a Garden